AlexsanderHamir/PoolX/docs/technical_explanations/cloner.md

 ## Cloner Function

-To optimize object creation, the cloner function is used instead of the allocator(if provided).
-The cloner performs a shallow copy of the object, which is more efficient than repeatedly calling the allocator.
-However, if the object contains reference types, all instances will, by default, share the same reference.
-In such cases, you'll need to initialize the fields that need to be independent—this is extreme late initialization.

-If your struct doesn’t contain any reference types, you'll enjoy the full performance benefits without requiring additional initialization later on.
+The cloner function is a performance optimization mechanism that provides an efficient way to create new objects in the pool.
+Instead of repeatedly calling the allocator function, the cloner performs a shallow copy of a template object, which is significantly faster.

+### Key Benefits:

+1. **Performance**: Shallow copying is much faster than creating new objects from scratch
+2. **Memory Efficiency**: Reuses the template object structure
+3. **Flexibility**: Falls back to allocator if no cloner is provided

+### Important Considerations:

+- For value types (structs without references), the cloner provides optimal performance without any additional setup
+- For reference types (pointers, slices, maps), all instances will share the same references by default
+  - In such cases, you'll need to initialize the fields that require independent instances
+  - This is known as "extreme late initialization" 😂

+### Implementation Details:

+The pool maintains a template object (created by the allocator during initialization) and uses the cloner to create new instances.
+This approach avoids the overhead of repeatedly calling the allocator function.

 ### Example Internal Usage: